Designed by a London architect and built in 1904 – Dunedin's Olveston House is really something special.

 The formal dining room is really something to behold, if only to marvel that people actually lived like that – you can almost smell the roast pheasant and hear the tinkle of sterling silver.

-If it all gets a bit overwhelming indoors, take some air in the acre of gardens that surround this splendid piece of architecture.
+Once you've experienced the grandeur indoors, take some air in the acre of gardens that surround this splendid piece of architecture.
 There is a conservatory/greenhouse with plants the like of which you’d never expect to see in Dunedin.
 It’s a gorgeous spot; a more startling side trip than you might have first imagined.